mmarkdown/mmark/Syntax.md

 F> | ART |
 F> +-----+
 F> ~~~~
-F> Caption: This caption is ignored in v3, but used in v2.
+F> Figure: This caption is ignored in v3, but used in v2.
 F>
 F> ~~~ c
 F> printf("%s\n", "hello");
 F> ~~~
 F>
-Caption: Caption for both figures in v3 (in v2 this is ignored).
+Figure: Caption for both figures in v3 (in v2 this is ignored).
 ~~~

 ### Example lists